First Sunday of Advent

 Sacred Heart - Children's Liturgy takes place every Sunday at the 11.00am Mass.

 St Ambrose Barlow – Is held once a month with a planned celebration on the first Sunday of every month.
-Next celebration is on December 3rd during the 11:00am mass.
+Next celebration is on May 5th during the 11:00am mass.

 Holy Family – We have a few volunteers but need several more to be able to run a rota in a similar way to St Ambrose.
 If you would like to volunteer, please speak to either Fr Paul or to Liz in the parish office as soon as possible.